AhmedGharib0014/design_pattern_practice/design_pattern_practice/src/structural/bridge/readme.md

 # Bridge Pattern
-- works with new code while the adaptor works with legacy code
-- decouple abstraction ans implementation
+- two separate abstraction and implementation hierarchies
-- changes in abstraction won't affect the client
 - details won't be right to begin with
 - expect changes from both sides (client and product)
+- ix between them is required
 - uses :-
   - interfaces and abstract class
   - composition over inheritance